Mohamed-ElhajAbdou/Object-Detector-with-Tensorflow-2/README.md

 # Object-Detector-with-Tensorflow-2
-thid project is insprired from YOLO library
+this project is insprired from YOLO library